amirali1982/cheeseria/README.md

 - Add Cheese Image comparison in Integration Tests.
 - For the UI, I'm currently using Snapshot testing using Jest, but in the future, for more advanced scenarios, we can also add Dom Testings and Custom Transformers.
 - Add and use Lombok builders.
+- Some may argue, keeping backend and frontend isn't a good practice.
+Its currently a small demo project.
+If it becomes bigger than it's a good idea to lose couple it and have their own repositories.
 - Upgrade React Router to 6+
 - Map/Redirect localhost:8080/ to localhost:8080/cheeseria
 - Add multiple image support.
 (Architectural change)